COLUMBUS BY THE NUMBERS

 • Columbus has never declined in population.

-• Annually, visitors make more than 39.9 million trips to Greater Columbus, spending $6.4 billion, generating $9.7 billion in economic impact and supporting nearly 75,000 jobs.
+• Annually, visitors make more than 53 million trips to Greater Columbus for conventions, trade shows, sporting events and leisure visits, spending $8.2 billion and supporting more than 82,500 jobs.

 • The Columbus Region has one of the highest populations of college students in the U.S.